DDoS/Cadre/README.md

 and a [Python API](encre/py/src/py_encre.cpp), are available.

 Samples results are available in [test_data](encre/test_data).
-They were generated for a 7.3" Pimoroni Inky Impression.
+They were generated for a 7.3" Spectra 6 E-ink display.
 Keep in mind that current colour e-ink display technology has rather low gamut, so it's normal that the images look washed out.
 That's what it looks like on the actual display.
 This tool focuses on accurate colour mapping, it can't